seamplex/feenox/README.md

  * Theler J, “FeenoX: a cloud-first finite-element(ish) computational engineering tool,” _Journal of Open Source Software_, vol. 9, no. 95, p.
 5846, Mar.
 2024, doi: [10.21105/joss.05846](https://doi.org/10.21105/joss.05846).

+> ### News
+>
+>  * This FeenoX is not about a scam crypto game.
+>
+>    If you want to be scammed, knock yourself out at <https://feenox.com/>.
+>
+>  * IB students!
+>
+>    Remember that your first read should be the 0-th tutorial, [Setting up your workspace](https://www.seamplex.com/feenox/doc/tutorials/000-setup/)
+>
+>  * FeenoX is waiting to be part of Debian.
+>
+>    Eventually, you'll be abe to do `sudo apt install feenox` in Debian Sid: <https://ftp-master.debian.org/new /feenox_1.0.133-1.html>
+>
-> ### Open-source web-based UX for FeenoX
+>  * Open-source web-based UX for FeenoX.
 >
 >    Take a look at [SunCAE](https://www.seamplex.com/suncae) for an example of how to write a front end for FeenoX.

 ## Extents